 They had a strategic, well-rehearsed plan in place and a reliable safety zone.
 With help from four, free-lance, wildland structure firefighters, the goal was to save the land, buildings, and creatures of Siwash.

 Everyone survived, including all the animals, and this hardy group of souls saved the core of the operation.
-Forty acres of verdant, pastoral land that is fronted by a sky-blue lake remain.
-Although the surrounding landscape is now battle scarred, and some signature structures succumbed to the flames (including all the canvas cabins and beautiful ridge-top Pavilion), the heart and soul of Siwash prevails.
+At least 160 acres of verdant, pastoral land that fan out from a sky-blue lake remain untouched at the home base, along with many others areas of lush green refugia (areas that escaped the flames).
+Although the surrounding landscape is now transformed, and some signature structures succumbed to the flames (including all the canvas cabins and beautiful ridge-top Pavilion), the heart and soul of Siwash prevails.

 |On Saturday afternoon, August 12th, 2017, my beloved Siwash was hit by one of Nature’s most powerful forces.
 The leading front of the Elephant Hill forest fire rolled in from the south, puffing out huge columns of smoke, roaring and groaning and making a loud whirring noise like a giant helicopter.
 It was in its most aggressive state, whipped up by the winds and displaying extreme Rank 5 and 6 fire behaviour.

 Three flanks came at Siwash from the west, east and south.
 Amid the old growth fir and our main entrance across the lake, they came together as one massive front, which then began to crown and torch into a terrifying wall of fire several hundred feet high, sweeping around both sides of the lake.
 As it moved, it gained in speed and fury.